Equinoxe Infinity

 "Equinoxe Infinity" is the twentieth studio album by French musician and composer Jean-Michel Jarre, released on 16 November 2018 by Columbia Records.
-It is the sequel to his fourth studio release, Équinoxe (1978), released forty years prior.
+It is the sequel to his fourth studio release, Equinoxe (1978), released forty years prior.

 Recording

-Jarre for this album used both analog and digital instruments.
-At first he was going to use the analog instruments that he used in Équinoxe, but then he refused "because if I was once again the young guy I was when i Began that LP 40 years ago, I would use the instruments available today."
+Jarre used both analog and digital instruments for this album.
+At first he was going to use the analog instruments that he used in Equinoxe, but then he changed his mind "because if I was once again the young guy I was when I began that LP 40 years ago, I would use the instruments available today."
 Among the instruments he used was the prototype of a small synthesizer that Jarre discovered on Kickstarter called the granular GR-1 made by the company Tasty Chips Electronics.
 This instrument was used to process a child's voice giving him a surreal and technological look on the track "If the Wind Could Speak (movement 5)".
-Jarre explained that he intentionally shortened it to make a link to "Band In The Rain" (from Équinoxe Part 8) from the 1978 album.
+Jarre explained that he intentionally shortened it to make a link to "Band In The Rain" (from Equinoxe Part 8) from the 1978 album.